Real Estate Agent Selling Bonuses in Ohio: What You Need to Know After the NAR Settlement

 Real Estate Agents Offer Selling Bonus

 The real estate landscape shifted dramatically after the NAR settlement took effect in August 2024, leaving many Ohio agents wondering how they can still earn those valuable selling bonuses.
 The good news?
-Real estate agent selling bonuses remain a powerful tool for buyer’s agents, especially in today’s competitive market.
+The real estate agent bonus remains a powerful tool for buyer’s agents, especially in today’s competitive market.
 You just need to understand the new playbook to maximize your earning potential while staying compliant with both Ohio license law and NAR requirements.

 Key Takeaways